5 High-Protein Mediterranean Recipes for Under $1 a Serving

 1. Slice the garlic and sauté it with the rosemary in olive oil.

-2. Add chickpeas and a little tomato purée.
+2. Add chickpeas and a little tomato purée or whole tomatoes.

-3. Pour in water or vegetable stock and simmer for a few minutes.
+3. Pour in the vegetable stock and simmer for a few minutes.

 4. Add pasta and cook until tender (~10 minutes).